edvin/kdbc/README.md

 A Query is encapsulated in a class.
 Every table you mention in the query needs an alias, defined by instantiating one or more `Table` instances.

-You override the `rowItem` function to tell the query how to turn a result set into your domain object.
+You override the `get` function to tell the query how to turn a result set into your domain object.
 You don't need to work with the `ResultSet` directly, the table aliases can be used to extract the sql column values in a type safe manner.